 - Toppings of choice.
 I used hemp hearts, banana slices and coconut flakes but you could also try fresh berries, almond butter drizzle, and granola.

-The consistency of this should be thicker than a traditional smoothie since you eat it with a spoon.
-Any milk should work fine if you don’t like soy.
+- The consistency of this should be thicker than a traditional smoothie since you eat it with a spoon.
+Any milk will work if you don’t like soy.
 Feel free to experiment with the fruit, although the color will change if you use something that isn’t neutral.

 Want more nutrition tips & recipes?